 Instructions

-• Sprinkle chicken with salt and pepper.
-In batches, add chicken, skin side down, to pan and cook 5 minutes or until deep golden brown.
-Transfer to plate.
+• Sprinkle chicken with salt.
+In batches, add chicken to pot and cook 3 to 5 minutes per side or until deep golden brown.
+Transfer chicken to plate.

 This website provides estimated nutrition information as a courtesy only.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.